harvard-api209/summer-assignments/README.md

 ## Submission

 Complete your assignments in the Posit Cloud environment.
-Please submit only the `.rmd` file you are working on to the Assignment Page on Canvas.
-We will announce when the Canvas site is created.
+Please submit only the `.rmd` file you are working on to the Assignment Dropbox Link.
+You can find the instruction

 ## Help and Support